Virginia writes about Florida living, decorating, and retirement. She shares her experiences to help others.

 Transforming Our Patio by Replacing Pavers With Concrete

 After 14 years of pavers on our patio, we decided to switch to a concrete surface.
-The pavers looked great at first, but over the years, became prone to mold and had weeds coming up between them.
+The pavers looked great at first, but over the years, they became prone to mold and had weeds coming up between them.

 This switch from pavers to concrete was part of our project to expand our screen room.
 In Florida, the weather is great for outdoor living, so we wanted a bigger space and one that was easier to take care of.

 Below, you'll find out what was involved in switching from the original pavers to a new patio of concrete with photo galleries for each step of the process.
 Although it took some time, we enjoy our outdoor living space more now.
 We no longer need to spray chemicals on weeds or have to pressure wash to remove mold.

 This photo essay doesn't include the removal of the screen room or the construction of the new one.
 It covers the removal and replacement of the patio surface.